bestform/gossg/content/md/bitwig.md

 Let me be clear: there’s nothing here that cannot be done in Live.
 But having a set of modulators available for every instrument, track, or project in such an easily accessible way is a dream come true.

-Sure, you can add an LFO to a track in Live and map its values to all possible controls—including plugin parameters.
+Sure, you can add an LFO to a track in Live and map its values to all possible controls — including plugin parameters.
 But the way Bitwig does it is so seamless that you don’t have to think twice about automation.

 ### The Grid

 Let’s talk about the elephant in the room.
 I mentioned before that I adore Max for Live.
 Yet, for whatever reason, I rarely used it.

-Enter _The Grid_: I use it ALL THE TIME.
+Enter The Grid: I use it ALL THE TIME.
 For anything.
 I use the Note Grid to generate sequences, the FX Grid to build whacky effects, and the Multi Grid to design crazy sounds.
 And I’m having the time of my life.

 Why does this tool mean so much more to me than Max for Live?

-Max for Live is perfect—on paper.
+Max for Live is perfect — on paper.
 It does everything and integrates deeply with Live through an API that rivals anything I know.
 But The Grid is different.
 It’s more limited, yet that limitation turns out to be its greatest strength.
-It has the perfect level of abstraction—an incredibly difficult balance to achieve.
+It has the perfect level of abstraction — an incredibly difficult balance to achieve.
 The Grid just works.

 ## Verdict

 The key difference between Bitwig and Live seems to be that Bitwig’s developers have a deep love for sound design and workflow.
 They consistently ask themselves: "How should this work for a musician?"

 I don’t want to dismiss Ableton’s work.
 Features like Max for Live prove that they know what they’re doing.
-But at the same time, Ableton seems to focus too much on the programmer's way of thinking, rather than the _musician's_.
+But at the same time, Ableton seems to focus too much on the programmer's way of thinking, rather than the musician's.

 As a programmer myself, one might think that’s exactly what I’d want.
-But when I’m making music, I want to _make music_.
+But when I’m making music, I want to make music.
 And Bitwig caters to that mindset better than Live does.

 ## Final Words

 Produce great music in whatever DAW you prefer.
-At the end of the day, the tool doesn’t matter—it’s the music that does.
+At the end of the day, the tool doesn’t matter — it’s the music that does.
 For me, it turned out that Bitwig is my way forward.
-If Live, Logic, Reaper, or any other DAW suits _you_ better—go for it!
+If Live, Logic, Reaper, or any other DAW suits you better — go for it!
 Just make great music.

 For me, Bitwig is the way.
 Who would have guessed?
 Certainly not me.
 But here we are.